Dave Everett: Criminality

 Everett, 1991, at some stage during his pilot training.

 Realizing the funding of the Karen rebellion was too meagre, Everett took up pilot lessons so he could smuggle weapons back to Burma.
 To do this he needed money and turned to armed robbery involving former SASR comrade James Reynolds and another unknown accomplice who too was suspected by police to be ex-SASR.

 In 1991 in Perth, Western Australia, all three raided the home of a theatre manager and his pregnant wife of 6 months taking the couple at gun-point for three hours in order to open the safe to gain access to the funds.
 They stole the money but were later caught.
 Everett, however, was released on bail whilst Reynolds committed suicide in prison, the third accomplice escaped capture and remained unidentified.

 Afterwards he flew first to Cairns, and later to Magnetic Island off the North Queensland coast where he taught rappelling as part of a tour operation.
 Everett then fled when a police drug-raid took place by chance.

 He then returned to Western Australia and perpetrated two more robberies on two separate IGA shopping centres by surveying the owners, tracking them home and holding them hostage in two attempts to break into their safes, both of which were empty.

 Finally he went down to an explosives storage magazine in Baldivis, south of Perth, in order to get munitions for a gold robbery to pay for his mother's house that had been confiscated by the courts.
-In the process he set off one tonne of explosives in what is still the largest explosion in Australian criminal history that was audible from many miles away.
+In the process he set off one tonne of explosives in what is still the largest explosion in Australian criminal history, and which was audible from many miles away.